Armed Forces Radiobiology Research Institute: Organization

 AFRRI is a joint entity of the three military departments and is subject to the authority and direction of the president of the Uniformed Services University of the Health Sciences (USU), Assistant Secretary of Defense for Health Affairs, and Under Secretary of Defense for Personnel and Readiness.
 The institute is led by a Director and Scientific Director.

 Director

 The director of the Armed Forces Radiobiology Research Institute is appointed by the surgeons general of the Army, Navy, and Air Force to a four-year term.
 Additionally, the director must hold a doctoral degree in the life sciences and be a military officer.
 It is the director's responsibility to act as liaison to the heads of DoD's components and other governmental and nongovernmental agencies and to ensure that other DoD components are appraised of AFRRI's activities.
 All directors have been captains or colonels.
-The current director is Col. Dr. Mohammed Naeem as of August 2021.
+The current director is CAPT Gerald F. Burke as of August 2023.

 Subordinate to the director are a deputy director, secretary, scientific advisor, radiation safety officer, director for administration, senior enlisted advisor, and chief of staff (overseeing a chief of finance and deputy chief of staff).